N7TKat/stardew-valley-dedicated-server/README.md

 Referrence: https://github.com/stardew-valley-dedicated-server/server/issues/62

 ## After sleep airdrop event issue
-In 22 Summer after end of the day. the game triggered Air drop event after that the game won't go next day.
-Its made other player connect in the game and are'nt playable.
+In 22 Summer after end of the day. the game triggered Airdrop event.
+After that the game won't go next day and Its made other player can't connect into the game and not playable.
 It solved by set DISABLE_RENDERING=false in your .env files after you connected to VNC console.
 The console will usable and you can control the "Server" player to go next day"